kimwalisch/primecount/doc/Partial-Sieve-Function.md

 ### $\mathrm{if}(\pi(\sqrt[3]{x}) ≤ a < \pi(\sqrt{x}))\ \ \phi(x, a) = \pi(x) + \mathrm{P_2}(x, a) - a + 1$

-$\mathrm{P_2}(x, a)$ corresponds to the 2nd partial sieve function, it counts the numbers ≤ $x$ that have exactly 2 prime factors each exceeding the a-th prime.
+$\mathrm{P_2}(x, a)$ corresponds to the 2nd partial sieve function, it counts the numbers ≤ $x$ that have exactly two prime factors each exceeding the a-th prime.
 If $(\pi(\sqrt[4]{x}) ≤ a < \pi(\sqrt[3]{x}))$ then one needs to add the $\mathrm{P_3}(x, a)$ term i.e.
 $\phi(x, a) = \pi(x) + \mathrm{P_2}(x, a) + \mathrm{P_3}(x, a) - a + 1$.
 The formulas from this paragraph are not yet
 being used in primecount, even though I expect that their use could significantly speed up some